aarron-lee/legion-go-tricks/README.md

 ### Bazzite bugs

-- (2024/03/28) BazziteOS - Ptyxis terminal app might be crashing
-  - if crashing, switch to the Konsole terminal until the bug gets fixed.
-    - instructions can be found [here](#enable-konsole-application)
-- (2024-03-21) BazziteOS - Mangohud performance overlay is reporting inaccurate power consumption
+- (2024-03-21) BazziteOS - Mangohud performance overlay might be reporting inaccurate power consumption
   - device is not actually consuming the reported power amounts
 - autoVRAM can be buggy, disabling it in the bios is recommended
   - fix is being investigated